What is Self-Improvement?

 TEDTalks are daily videos posted from TED conferences where some of the best thinkers and speakers from all over the globe come together to give an inspirational speech in front of thousands of listeners in under 18 minutes.
 These talks often focus on how humans can better themselves professionally, personally, and emotionally.
 Most of them focus on self-improvement techniques as well.

-I recently spent a few hours watching and listening to 10 of what I feel are the best self-improvement TEDTalks to this day.
-These self-improvement talks not only engage my mind, but my spirit.
+I recently spent a few hours watching and listening to 10 of what I feel are the best self-improvement TED talks to this day.
+This self-improvement talk not only engages my mind but my spirit.
 The talks motivated me to get started on my personal self-improvement journey and after you watch them, your self-improving can start right away!
+Read another blog on Talk Less Listen More – 9 Secret Ways

 Overcoming Hopelessness by Nick Vujicic